Anxiety

 Cognitive behavioral therapy is a treatment that has a long track record of success.
 It’s a structured and empowering way to change your thoughts and move away from harmful behaviors and other issues that come from having anxiety.

 CBT is rooted in the idea that our thoughts, feelings, and behaviors are related.
 By identifying irrational thoughts and challenging them, people can change how they think and develop healthier coping mechanisms.
-Furthermore, CBT allows clients to confront their fears, anxieties, and worries head on so that they can be dealt with instead of pushed down, where it can resurface later on.
+Furthermore, CBT allows clients to confront their fears, anxieties, and worries head-on so that they can be dealt with instead of pushed down, where they can resurface later on.

 Exposure Therapy

 Exposure therapy is a therapeutic approach that gently exposes people to certain situations or stimuli that make them the most anxious.
-When these fears are confronted in a controlled situation with plenty of support, individuals learn how to manage their anxiety and become as desensitized to their triggers as possible.
+When these fears are confronted in a controlled situation with plenty of support, individuals learn how to manage their anxiety.

 For instance, your therapist may encourage you to gradually engage in social situations you typically avoid or to face specific fears in a controlled and supportive environment.
 Exposure therapy is especially effective for treating social anxiety disorder, panic disorder, and phobias.
 However, do not think that exposure therapy is pushing you into situations that you are not ready for.
-People are only exposed to their anxiety triggers in a safe and controlled manner where they feel comfortable.
+During in-person or online therapy for anxiety disorder, we only expose you to your anxiety triggers in a safe and controlled manner where you feel comfortable.

 blue lighhouse

-The Benefits of Intensive Outpatient Services for Anxiety
+How Intensive Outpatient Services Benefit In-Person or Online Therapy for Anxiety Disorder

 Intensive Outpatient Services (IOS) is one of your options for accessing treatment for anxiety.
-IOSs have a unique set of advantages that other treatments don’t have, especially for those who want the flexibility to live at home and stay closely connected to their support network.
-The benefits of seeking anxiety treatment at an IOS in Massachusetts includes:
+IOP programs in Massachusetts have a unique set of advantages that other treatments don’t have, especially for those who want the flexibility to live at home and stay closely connected to their support network.
+The benefits of seeking anxiety treatment at an IOS in Massachusetts include:

 Our IOS in Massachusetts is flexible, allowing you to work, go to school, and maintain your responsibilities at home.
 Other types of care require you to reside at the facility for several weeks or months, but not everyone is in a position to do this.
 With IOS, you get a sense of normalcy and continuity while receiving treatment for your symptoms.